geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 we have to explicitly call the copy constructor via a call to `clone`, while in C++ the copy constructor is invoked implicitly.
-I found the explicit cloning pretty irritating at first, but I realized soon that it's a great way to spot optimization opportunities and it encourages me to think carefully about the ownership semantics of my APIs.
+I found the explicit cloning pretty irritating at first, but I realized soon that it's a great way to spot optimization opportunities and it encourages me to think more carefully about the ownership semantics of my APIs.

 ### Deriving Clone on Generic Types